-The County has established a Concurrency Management System by adoption of the Adequate Public Facilities Ordinance, as amended.
-The system consists of the following components:
+The County has established a Concurrency Management.
+System by adoption of the Adequate Public Facilities Ordinance, as amended The system consists of the following:

 - (III) A. The Annual Update and Inventory Report on Public Facilities (AUIR) on the capacity and levels of service of public facilities compared to the standards for levels of service adopted in Policy 1.1.5 of this Element.
 The AUIR summarizes the actual capacity of existing public facilities and forecast the capacity of existing and planned public facilities for each of the five succeeding fiscal years.
 For the purposes of long range capital facility planning, a ten year forecast of projected needed capacity is also done.
 These forecasts are based on the most recently updated Schedule of Capital Improvements in this Capital Improvement Element.
-The annual approval of the AUIR and the identified needed projects and revenues by the Board of County Commissioners constitutes evidence of the capacity and levels of service of Category A public facilities for the purpose of issuing development orders during the 12 months following the approval of the AUIR - B. Public facility capacity review.
-The County shall use the procedures specified in Implementation Programs 1 and 6 to enforce the requirements of Policies 1.5.1, 1.5.2 and 1.5.3 of this Element. - C. Review of changes in planned capacity of public facilities.
-The County shall review each amendment to this Capital Improvement Element in particular any changes in standards for levels of service and changes in the Schedule of Capital Improvements in order to enforce the policies of this Element. - D. Concurrency Management Implementation Strategies.
+The annual approval of the AUIR and the identified needed projects and revenues by the Board of County Commissioners constitutes evidence of the capacity and levels of service of Category A public facilities, not including Public School Facilities, for the purpose of issuing development orders during the 12 months following the approval of the AUIR - B. The review and adoption by reference of the School District's annually updated Five-Year